This page offers an overview of our annual events. For details and specific dates, visit our Upcoming Events page or call (434) 293-8000.

 December – After Hours at Highland

-Participate in an exclusive after hours tour and enjoy seasonal greenery and holiday refreshments.
+Participate in an exclusive after hours, seasonal themed tour.
 Offered on select dates.